Missed our Join Scouting Night Event?

 Cub Scouting is fun!
 No matter what grade you are in, first through fifth, it can be a blast.
 Do you like to learn by doing?
 This is just the place.
 You can learn to tie knots, set up a tent, or shoot a bow and arrow (archery).
 Have you ever cooked a meal on a campfire?
 Sent a secret code to a buddy?
 Built a birdhouse?
 Hiked?
 Earn rewards for doing these things in Cub Scouts.

-As a Cub Scout, you will be part of your own pack.
 The pack is divided into smaller groups called dens.
-Each den has about six to eight boys.
+Each den has about six to eight children.
 All of the Cub Scouts in your den are in the same grade and may even go to the same school.

 Things Cub Scouts Do

 Some of the best things about Cub Scouting are the activities you get to do: camping, hiking, racing model cars, going on field trips, or doing projects that help your hometown and the people who live there.
 Cub Scouting means “doing.”

 Cub Scout Camping